-Criminal cases.
+Criminal cases

 Several documents in criminal cases require the signature of a non-attorney, such as a grand jury foreperson, a defendant, a third-party custodian, a United States Marshal, or an officer from Pretrial Services or Probation.
-In general, the Clerk will scan all documents signed by non-attorneys in a criminal case, upload to the ECF System, and retain in paper format only charging documents or documents signed by a defendant.
+In general, the Clerk will scan all documents signed by non-attorneys in a criminal case and upload them into the CM/ECF System.

-Criminal Justice Act Vouchers.
+Criminal Justice Act Vouchers

 Criminal Justice Act Vouchers shall be filed conventionally.
-The Clerk will scan the document and upload to the ECF System.
-The document will not be available on the ECF System, but will be available for viewing upon request at the Clerk's office.
+CJA documents will not be uploaded into the CM/ECF System but will be available for viewing upon request at the Clerk's office.